 how long each pulse lasts.
 Considering the

-a second, I think I would try the longest
+second, I would try the longest pulse, or 250

 Frequency: This should be the same

 as a baby that is sucking.
 I would set it at